 We are not your typical independent school.
 Education is not traditionally seen as forward-thinking.
 But that’s not the case at Beaver.
-We welcome change and seek feedback to continuously improve.
+We welcome change and seek feedback to improve continuously.
 Our “Launch, Test, Refine” mindset promotes flexibility, risk-taking, open-mindedness, and innovation.
-Our business is providing a future-focused education rooted in real-world context and experience, and our clients are our students.
+Our business provides a future-focused education rooted in real-world context and experience; our clients are our students.

 The Beaver mindset and approach to teaching place our students at the center of learning experiences in all settings, curricular and co-curricular.